Hello! My name is Julia Duffy.

 I am currently working as a teaching Assistant for CS 3500, Software Development I at the University of Utah.
 This position has given me a deeper understanding of fundamental software development principles as well as expertise in C# development, Microsoft Visual Studio, Networking and Logging, Managing SQL Databases, JSON Serialization, and more.
 My role as a TA has also improved my ability to communicate complex ideas, and collaborate with others, and has taught me how to lead by example.

-As the Vice President of the University of Utah Climbing Team, my primary role is outreach.
+As the Vice President of the University of Utah Climbing Team, my primary role was outreach.
 Our team has over 100 members, and I am in charge of sending out emails, managing the social media accounts, and maintaining the team website with up to date information.
 I also work closely with the president on making executive descisions.
 Sometimes helping run this team feels like trying to run a small country, but it has taught me a lot about small business management and effective communication.